encleciro/EnekoClemente/content/authors/admin/_index.md

 - a Machine Learning Engineer intern at the [Swiss National Bank](https://www.snb.ch/)
 - a Consultant at [Deloitte](https://www2.deloitte.com/)

-My research sits at the intersection of mathematical programming and learning, with a current focus on bilevel mixed‑integer optimization, learning & online optimization, and dynamic assortment planning.
-I’m always open to nice discussions—feel free to reach out!
+My research interest sits the intersection of learning, optimization, and game theory.
+My goal is to design algorithms that make decisions in interactive and uncertain environments.
+On the application side, I apply these ideas to revenue management, with a focus on assortment planning.
+I’m always open to nice discussions, so please feel free to reach out!

 ---